Vlinder Guyot

 Vlinder Guyot (also known as Alba Seamount) is a guyot in the Western Pacific Ocean.
 It rises to a depth of 1500 m and has a flat top covering an area of 40 × 50 km.
 On top of this flat top lie some volcanic cones, one of which rises to a depth of 551 m below sea level.
 Vlinder Guyot has noticeable rift zones, including an older and lower volcano to the northwest and Oma Vlinder seamount south.

 Vlinder Guyot formed about 95 million years ago, presumably as a consequence of hotspot volcanism.
 The volcanic island became an atoll with active reefs that eventually drowned in the Albian-Cenomanian, although renewed volcanic activity until the Miocene sometimes sustained shallow water environments.
 The guyot is currently settled by numerous types of animals and is part of an area leased for mining purposes.

 Name

 The seamount is officially known as Alba Guyot, after Francisco Alba, companion of Ferdinand Magellan.
 Other names are Dalmorgeo, MAGL-3, MA-15, or Vlinder.

 Geography and geomorphology

 Regional

-The Western Pacific Ocean contains a large number of mountains, including underwater guyots and emergent atolls and volcanic islands, all of which appear to originate from volcanic processes.
-The guyot lies between Guam and Wake Island and is part of the northwestern Magellan Seamounts; the Magellan Seamounts include Pako Guyot, Ioah Guyot and Ita Mai Tai.
-These seamounts appear to relate to hotspot volcanism although the age progression is not perfectly linear and there are discrepancies to other Pacific Ocean hotspots such as the Musicians Seamounts.
-Vlinder Guyot lies close to the Ogasawara Fracture Zone and this fracture zone may have influenced the development of the guyot; Pako Guyot is located southeast of Vlinder.
+The Western Pacific Ocean contains a large number of mountains, including underwater guyots and emergent atolls and volcanic islands, all of which appear to originate from volcanic processes and formed on an uneven seafloor.
+The guyot lies between Guam and Wake Island and is part of the northwestern Magellan Seamounts.
+The Magellan Seamounts extend between the Mariana Trench and the Caroline and Marshall Islands, and include Pako Guyot, Ioah Guyot and Ita Mai Tai.
+These seamounts were formed either by hotspot volcanism – most likely, along with Pako and Ioah, by the Rarotonga or Samoa hotspots - or the activity of large-scale tectonic lineaments in the crust. the Vlinder Guyot lies close to the Ogasawara fracture zone and this fracture zone may have influenced the development of the guyot.